Glebastis/embed_search/README.md

 find the best suited embeddings from the embedding database  with much less compute in compare with KNN.
 The database was just cut by pieses of 500 chars with no any preprocessing so that is why the result of serch was not always good.
 This project is done only for educational purposes to give understand of how it works.
+The most of actiions is done in notebook.ipynb and the most of magic (I mean HNSW) in utils.py.
 Thanks for visiting)